No products in the cart.

-So don’t think just because you aren’t a city slicker that a covert gun case isn’t for you.
+So don’t think just because you aren’t a city slicker then a covert gun case isn’t for you.

 Discreet Gun Case Styles

-Discreet gun cases come in many different styles.
+Discreet rifle cases come in many different styles.
 First, we are going to discuss some of the most popular options.
 Then, we’ll share the pros and cons of each.

 Many company’s, such as UTG and Vertx, make sling bags that largely resemble regular backpacks.
 These can be a great option because of the likeness to backpacks.
 No one suspects they are a discreet rifle bag, so they fly under the radar and are covert.

 Being in the sewn goods industry, I’ve learned a good bit about sling bags and the opinions people have on them.

 It’s really a love it or hate it kind of product.
 We don’t offer a sling bag because It just doesn’t fit in our product timeline.

 Also, I’ve noticed when it comes to liking sling bags, body type, and personal style tend to be big factors.